zhangjinde/sendfiled/doc/implementation_issues.md

 <h1 id="transfer_concurrency">Concurrency of file transfers</h1>

-[Send File][send_file] and [Send Open File][send_open_file], the out-of-band
-transfers:

-    recipient [R] <----- [W] server [R] <----- disk

-[Read File][read_file], the only in-band transfer:

-    recipient [R] <----- [W] client [R] <-- IPC -- [W] server [R] <----- disk

-When a transfer's destination file descriptor becomes writable, the server reads from the file and writes to the destination file descriptor, in chunks sized according to the `st_blksize` field returned by `fstat(2)`, until the destination file descriptor's buffer is filled to capacity (an `errno(3)` value of `EAGAIN`/`EWOULDBLOCK`), at which point the next transfer is serviced.
+When a transfer's destination file descriptor becomes writable, the server reads from the file and writes to the destination file descriptor in chunks sized according to the `st_blksize` field returned by `fstat(2)` until the destination file descriptor's I/O space is filled to capacity (an `errno(3)` value of `EAGAIN`/`EWOULDBLOCK`) or a certain maximum total number of bytes (e.g., the capacity of a pipe) have been transferred, at which point the next transfer is serviced.
+This prevents transfers to descriptors with large I/O spaces from starving other transfers.

-Therefore, the number of blocks transferred consecutively during one such 'timeslice' depends on the amount of buffer space available in the destination file descriptor which is a function of its capacity and the rate at which data is consumed by the receiver.

-A file recipient could deny service to other clients and file recipients by reading faster than the server can write, a rate which is ultimately limited by the speed of the disk and therefore easily achievable by recipients on fast links to the server (e.g., a local process or one on a very fast network connection connected to a server with high load on its disks).

-@todo Limit the maximum amount of data that can be transferred from a file to a destination file descriptor in one 'time slice'.

 @note This description applies equally to the [low copy][low_copy] and the [userspace read/write][userspace_read_write] methods.